marbel008/R_project/README.md

 # ECI Project

-This project is about the development of a formula to estimate a bovine embryonic competence index based on the expression of eight biomarker genes.
+This project is about a function to estimate a bovine embryonic competence index based on the expression of eight biomarker genes.

 ## Project Structure
-To run this project, the user needs to input the RNA sequencing file derived from an experiment using the bovine as specie.

-## Required Datasets
-The function should executed using the "dataTrain.txt" file and the "Biomarker_bo.txt" found in the datasets folder.
-An example dataset is inside the Example folder (both inside the data folder)

-##Results
-Results will be find in the results folder

 ```
 .
 ├── .gitignore
 ├── LICENSE
 ├── README.md
-├── data               <- All project data, ignored by git
+├── data
-│   ├── datasets       <- The required dataset for training the model
+│   ├── required_datasets       <- The required dataset for training the model
-│   ├── example        <- Example datasets
+│   ├── query_ datasets         <- Example datasets
 ├── results
 ```

 ## Required R packages
-library(scales)
-library(DESeq2)
 library(bapred)

-Enter the following if (any) of these packages are not installed: install.packages("scales") install.packages("bapred")
+Enter the following if this package is not installed: install.packages("bapred")

-if (!require("BiocManager", quietly = TRUE))
-    install.packages("BiocManager")
-BiocManager::install("DESeq2")
+## Instructions
+R and RStudio are required to be installed.
+Extract the files in a known directory.
+The user should click on the .Rproj file, which will open Rstudio, and access the function by clicking on the “FormulaECI.R” file, in the Files tab.
+The formula requires the bapred package.
+After running the formula, the required datasets should be loaded into the environment.
+The users can add their own dataset to the “query_datasets” folder and change the name of the example dataset (“GSE130954_BlastoIVT_PR.txt”) to the corresponding name of the dataset.
+The “query_datasets” folder contains several files as examples, including a dummy qRT-PCR dataset.
+After loading the dataset of interest into the R environment, the function can be applied by running “embryo_index(data)”.
+The function will output a table with the calculated ECI for each sample in the query dataset.
+A word of caution is that the formula requires the expression of the eight biomarker genes to calculate the ECI.
+Therefore, if any sample has a zero value in any of these genes, the function will generate a warning and the sample will be removed.

 ## citation